charlottestick/Chess/README.md

 the data object passed as an argument to onMouseEvent(), and I kept these types mostly separate from their main usage so that if another file needed to reference the type it could import just the type definition instead of a whole unrelated class definition where it happened to first be used.

-One of my key principals was to keep things agnostic, in that most functions shouldn't be aware of or dependent on other parts of the program.
+One of my key principles was to keep things agnostic, in that most functions shouldn't be aware of or dependent on other parts of the program.
 Functions being agnostic makes them less coupled, and easier to refactor, extend, etc. For example, I tried to restrict terminal-kit calls to certain areas of the code, only where it makes sense.
 Only display and input functions should be aware of terminal-kit, startGameLoop counts as display as it clears the screen on starting the program, Board.display(), Game.grabInputs(), and Game.onKeyboardEvent() are the only other functions that interact with it.
 Looking back I could have extracted the terminal-kit integrations in startGameLoop and onKeyboardEvent to a startUI and endUI function, so that those methods don't